 Consider All Your Options

-If the decision to give up your pet is based on behavioral issues, please consult your veterinarian or call the shelter for advice.
+If the decision to give up your pet is based on behavioral issues, please consult your veterinarian or call the shelter for advice and resources.
 Training might help.
-Our team will be happy to provide guidance regarding behaviors concerns.
-Please call extension 106 for assistance.
 Some behaviors may be the result of an underlying medical problem and may require a visit to the veterinarian.

 If you are giving up a pet because you are moving, please visit our resource page for options regarding renting with pets.